SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 From the moment they are reborn, every war dog is part of Ajax's war machine.
 Fresh recruits undergo inspections and tests to ensure their viability and assess their capabilities, and those who are found lacking are immediately recycled.

 Those who meet the minimum requirements are sent to a brief but intense training camp, where they are drilled in basic combat, personal fitness, and unswerving loyalty.
 It is here that war dogs are first indoctrinated with Ajax's ideals, and any who question those ideals are immediately recycled.
-Those who survive this training camp are fitted with loyalty collars-unremovable neck pieces fitted with explosive fuse-iron charges-and sent on to join a legion.
+Those who survive this training camp are fitted with loyalty collars—unremovable neck pieces fitted with explosive fuse-iron charges—and sent on to join a legion.

 ### Chain of Command